 Parvo in dogs is a 100% preventable disease, however, all new puppy owners and breeders need to be aware of the risks of parvo, how to prevent it, and what to do if a puppy catches the parvovirus.
 To learn more about this potentially deadly virus, click here.

-Click the EMERGENCY button below to be see to our emergency directory.
+Click the EMERGENCY button below to be sent to our emergency directory.

 Interceptor Plus is our most popular and recommended heartworm preventative.
 It not only protects against heartworms, but also helps treat and prevent some intestinal parasites such as roundworms, hookworms, whipworms and tapeworms.